Rectangular QAM Demodulator Baseband

 and NaN

-by using the approximate LLR algorithm.
+by using an approximate LLR algorithm.

 Dependencies